AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 "Aviatrix Hardware Appliance CloudN" allows you to build a BGP and IPSEC tunnel directly to an on-prem Aviatrix hardware appliance.
 It achieves 10Gbps IPSEC performance and bypasses the AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcoming both the performance limit and route limit by these native services.
-Follow the instruction in  `this link <https://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html?>`_ to complete Step 3.

 3.3 Azure VNG
 ^^^^^^^^^^^^^^^^